micropython/oofatfs/src/00readme.txt

 Configuration Options

   There are several configuration options for various envilonment and requirement.
 The configuration options are in include files, ff.h and tff.h.

-  #define _BYTE_ACC
+  _BYTE_ACC

   This is the most impotant option that depends on the processor architecture.
   When your microcontroller corresponds to either or both of following terms, the _BYTE_ACC must be defined.

   - Muti-byte integers (short, long) are stored in Big-Endian.
-  - Address unaligned word access causes an address error or incorrect behavior.
+  - An address unaligned word access causes an address error or any incorrect behavior.

-  #define _FS_READONLY
+  _FS_READONLY

   When application program does not require any write function, _FS_READONLY can be defined to eliminate writing code to reduce module size.

+  _FS_MINIMUM

+  When application program requires only file read/write function, _FS_MINIMUM can be defined to eliminate other functions to reduce module size.

-  #define _USE_SJIS
+  _USE_SJIS

   When _USE_SJIS is defined, Shift-JIS code set can be used as a file name, otherwire second byte of double-byte characters will be collapted.

+  Following list shows which function is removed by configuratin options.

+               _FS_MINIMUM  _FS_READONLY
+   f_open
+   f_read
+   f_write                      x
+   f_close
+   f_sync                       x
+   f_lseek
+   f_opendir       x
+   f_readdir       x
+   f_stat          x
+   f_getfree       x
+   f_unlink        x            x
+   f_mkdir         x            x
+   f_chmod         x            x
+   f_mountdrv